vedantroy/gpu_kernels/README.md

 # GPU Kernels
-This project implements GPU kernels in Triton for [PagedAttention](https://arxiv.org/abs/2309.06180) and [Activation-aware Weight Quantization](https://arxiv.org/abs/2306.00978).
+This project implements GPU kernels in CUDA/Triton for Allreduce, [PagedAttention](https://arxiv.org/abs/2309.06180), and [Activation-aware Weight Quantization](https://arxiv.org/abs/2306.00978).

+### Allreduce
+There's an implementation of a one-pass allreduce (all ranks read/write from other ranks).
+The implementation is largely a stripped down version of: https://github.com/vllm-project/vllm/pull/2192.
+In the process of writing the code, I learned a bunch about CUDA/MPI/etc.

-PagedAttention:
+### PagedAttention:
 ![Paged Attention](./assets/PagedAttention.png)

 Paged attention stores KV vectors in a cache, instead of recomputing them.